January 11, 2018 | Sarah Danks

-You want your information to show up in either scenario — and with the right pay-per-click strategy, you can be sure it will.
+You want your company’s information to show up in either scenario — and with the right pay-per-click strategy, you can be sure it will.

 In order to get in front of both types of leads — those that start their process ahead of time and those that have an urgent need right now — you’ll need different game plans.
-You have to cater to the specific needs of the visitors — from the keywords you bid on, to the ads you write, to the landing page you design, and the messaging you deliver through it all.
+You have to cater to the specific needs of the visitors searching for you — from the keywords you bid on, to the ads you write, to the landing page you design, and the messaging you deliver through it all.